 You’re supposed to hit down on your iron shots.
 This is the bane of many beginner golfers, they try to help all their golf shots up into the air, but this is incorrect.
 Irons and wedges are designed to strike down on the golf ball, allowing the loft to help them up into the air.

-Ideally you’ll take a small divot (piece of grass) after the golf ball.
+Ideally, you’ll take a small divot (a piece of grass) after the golf ball.
 This downward strike compresses the golf ball and helps impart energy and spin into your golf shots.